Bordeaux wine regions: Côtes-de-Bourg

 Historians date the first vineyards from the 2nd century AD, when the Romans planted the first “Vitis Biturica”.
 The appellation has a range of gravel, alluvium, clay and limestone soils.
 The wine from Côtes-de-Bourg is mostly red made from a combination of Merlot, Cabernet Sauvignon, Malbec and Cabernet Franc grapes.
 There is only a small amount of white wine made from Ugni blanc and Colombard grapes.
 There are around 200 Chateaux producers in the appellation including Chateau Bujan, Chateau Roc de Cambes, Chateau Nodoz, Chateau Fougas Maldoror, Chateau Falfas, Chateau Civrac, Chateau Tayac, Macay, Chateau Rousette, Chateau Haut Maco, Chateau Guiraud.

-Pascal Meli shows the entrance to his cellar at Chateau Bujan in the Côtes de Bourg, Bordeaux, France.